MaxBasev/ExtenSwitch/README.md

 - **Smart Search**: Find extensions instantly by name
 - **Convenient Filters**: View all, enabled, or disabled extensions
 - **Easy Configuration**: Access extension settings with one click
-- **App Launcher**: Launch apps and extensions directly from the manager
 - **Clear Labeling**: Deprecated extensions are clearly marked
 - **User-Friendly Stats**: See the number of extensions in each category
 - **Elegant Design**: Modern and minimalist interface